hashicorp/consul-template/README.md

 //
 // This option is also available via the environment variable CONSUL_TOKEN. token = "abcd1234"

+// This is the signal to listen for to trigger a reload event.
+The default
+// value is shown below.
+Setting this value to the empty string will cause CT
+// to not listen for any reload signals. reload_signal = "SIGHUP"

+// This is the signal to listen for to trigger a core dump event.
+The default
+// value is shown below.
+Setting this value to the empty string will cause CT
+// to not listen for any core dump signals. dump_signal = "SIGQUIT"

+// This is the signal to listen for to trigger a graceful stop.
+The default
+// value is shown below.
+Setting this value to the empty string will cause CT
+// to not listen for any graceful stop signals. kill_signal = "SIGINT"

 // This is the amount of time to wait before retrying a connection to Consul.
 // Consul Template is highly fault tolerant, meaning it does not exit in the